 Over 200 UK state schools have installed cameras in bathrooms and changing rooms to monitor students, a recent surveillance survey reported.
 British parents will likely be shocked by the study’s findings.

-The report "will come as a shock to many parents", Nick Pickles, Director of Big Brother Watch said.
+The survey is based on a freedom of information request conducted by Big Brother Watch, an anti-surveillance activist group.
+The group said they were shaken by the results, which was much higher and more extensive than expected.The report "will come as a shock to many parents", Nick Pickles, Director of Big Brother Watch said.
 "Schools need to come clean about why they are using these cameras and what is happening to the footage”.

+The Big Brother Watch report estimated that more than 100,000 cameras monitor students and teachers across Britain, with 90 percent of the schools surveyed acknowledging the use of some form of video surveillance.Responses from 2,107 secondary schools showed that they used 47,806 cameras in total with more than half installed inside the schools.
+The Radclyffe School in Oldham surpassed all other schools in the survey, with 20 cameras total in bathrooms and changing rooms.Sharon Holder, the GMB's national officer, told Newsvine that her trade union was disgusted with the findings.
 "Placing CCTV in school bathrooms poses a worrying development in school policy and raises a number of questions,” she said.
 “How many parents have given headteachers permission to film their child going to the toilet or having a shower?
 What happens to the film afterwards?
 How much discussion has there been on governing bodies and to what extent have councils and councilors had any input into these developments?
 What problems are the schools trying to solve?”